Can I Still Be Saved If I’ve Sinned Deliberately?

 No narration available

-What does Hebrews 10:26 mean when it says that there is no sacrifice for sins if we deliberately sin?
+What does Hebrews 10:26 mean when it says there is no sacrifice for sins if we deliberately sin?
 Does this mean I cannot be saved if I deliberately sin after becoming a Christian?

 The following passage has struck terror into the heart of many a poor soul: